tallytalwar/USD/docs/glossary.rst

        ..

-    * Taken collectively on a prim, its Primvars describe the "per-primitive overrides" to the shader(s) to which the prim is bound.
-Different renderers may communicate the variables to the shaders using different mechanisms over which Usd has no control; Primvars simply provide the classification that any renderer should use to locate potential overrides.
+    * Taken collectively on a prim, its Primvars describe "per-primitive overrides" used to communicate variables to consumers, such as providing providing joint influences for UsdSkel schemas, or shader variables for renderers.
+In the shader use-case, different renderers may communicate the variables to the shaders using different mechanisms over which USD has no control; Primvars simply provide the classification that any renderer should use to locate potential overrides.

+For examples of primvars and primvar interpolation modes, see :ref:`primvars`.

 .. _usdglossary-property: